Form an LLC in South Dakota: Fees & Filing Steps

 | Our LLC formation service | $199 one-time |

-| State filing fee (South Dakota Secretary of State) | $150 one-time |
+| State filing fee (South Dakota Secretary of State) | $150 online / $165 paper |

 | Registered agent (required for every South Dakota LLC) | $99/year |

-| State annual report fee | $55/year |
+| State annual report | $55/year online / $70 mail |

 Filing service: $199 to us.
 State fee: paid directly to South Dakota Secretary of State.
 Statutory agent: $99/year, separate billing.